litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.10.0/litmus-demo.md

   **For EKS Cluster**

-  - Create the EKS cluster (ensure you have setup access to your AWS project)
+  - Create the EKS cluster (ensure you have setup access to your aws project)

     ```bash
      ./manage.py start --platform EKS --name {EKS_CLUSTER_NAME}
     ```

   - Wait for all the pods to get in a ready state.
 You can monitor this using